SpinW/SpinWcore/README.md

 # SpinW_core
-This is the core functionality of SpinW written in C++.
+This is the core functionality of SpinW written in C++ with a C interface for MATLAB and Python.
 At the moment it is in development as a proof of concept and **DOES NOT WORK!**

 ## Requirements